MichaelMoncek/MichaelMoncek.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* 8 years as a scout leader, organizing summer camps and events for up to 80 people